danymukesha/bitcoin-lite/README.md

 ## How it works

 - **Transaction management**:
+  With this package, you shoud be able to
-  - Creates transactions with details such as sender, receiver, and amount.
+  - create transactions with details such as sender, receiver, and amount.
-  - Generates transaction summaries quickly using optimized Cython code.
+  - generate transaction summaries quickly using optimized Cython code.

 - **Performance optimization**:
   - By using Cython, the package provides enhanced computational efficiency compared to pure Python implementations.
   - `Bitcoin-lite` serves as a streamlined framework for understanding and experimenting with blockchain transaction principles through an optimized computational architecture.
-THe usage of Cython's static typing and direct C-level operations, `Bitcoin-Lite` achieves significant performance improvements over traditional Python implementations while maintaining accessibility for educational and research purposes.
+By using the Cython's static typing and direct C-level operations, `Bitcoin-Lite` achieves significant performance improvements over traditional Python implementations.

 - **Easy to use**:
   - `Bitcoin-Lite` is designed for simplicity, allowing users to easily create, process, and interact with transactions.